chudalnischal/Cloud-Learning/Linux-Commands/README.md

 Feel free to explore each command by using `man <command>` to view the manual and understand all possible options.
 These commands form a strong foundation in Linux, which is essential in the field of DevOps.

+You can View More commands by downloading the raw linux cheat sheet

+THANK YOU
 ---